walliski/myranks-for-gokz/README.md

 ## Plugins & Commands

-This plugin consists of three main plugins.
+This plugin has in addition to the main plugin some other helper plugins that adds more functionality.

 ### Myranks